 Glasgow on a budget

 Looking to have a full city experience without breaking the bank?
-From attractions to entertainment, there is much to enjoy in Glasgow for cheaper prices than expected or even for free!
+You'll find plenty of affordable or free attractions and activities to enjoy in Glasgow.

 Attractions and museums

 Glasgow is unique in that many of the city's top museums and galleries are free-to-visit.
-Kelvingrove Art Gallery and Museum and The Burrell Collection are 2 of Scotland's cultural gems, famed for their world-class cultural collections, as well as their beautiful parkland settings.
+Kelvingrove Art Gallery and Museum and The Burrell Collection are 2 of Scotland's cultural gems.
+They are known for their world-class cultural collections, as well as their beautiful parkland settings.

 Located side-by-side on the River Clyde are The Riverside Museum and The Tall Ship.
 Explore the city's maritime history and transport museum, both ideal attractions for all the family.

-For social history, The People's Palace explores Glaswegian lives over the decades, while St Mungo's Museum of Religious Life and Art delves into the importance of religion across time and place.
-In the city centre, the Gallery of Modern Art hosts world-class work by leading artists in a stunning building.
+For social history, explore what life was like in Glasgow 500 years ago at Provand’s Lordship – one of only 4 remaining medieval buildings in the city.
+St Mungo's Museum of Religious Life and Art delves into the importance of religion across time and place.
+In the city centre, the Gallery of Modern Art hosts world-class work by leading artists.

 Glasgow City Chambers is one of the city's most majestic buildings, set in the heart of the city in George Square.
 Take a free tour of its Instagram-worthy interiors - visit the city council's website for details.